vrpperez7/Mod-3-Project/README.md

 ![pie chart with purchase percentages](/figures/piepercent.png "Payment Percentages")
 </br>
 This pie chart represents the percentages of which promotional offer category makes the most purchases.
-- We can see the SUMMER25 offer provides the majority of purchases (72.2%) within our purchase table,
+- We can see the SUMMER25 offer provides the majority of purchases (72.2%) within the purchase table,
 - VIPDAY second highest percentages (20.4).
 This suggests that promotional offers create opportunities for making purchases outside of the base payment to get into the park.
 This could be because of less expenses while entering the park, creating opportunity for purchases. </br>

 # Final Recommendations:
-As we were able to find out in our analysis, </br>
+As we were able to find out in the analysis, </br>
 1. **Operations Director:** There is a necessity to improve wait times all around for Supernova Theme Park, but the Water category is most affected.
    - Have mechanical support on site in case of any ride issues.
    - Provide queues for rides to alert guests 10-15 before their turn.